 The sliced fish has a fresh and deep flavour as deep as where it came from.
 Also, the thin ban mian noodles are perfect.
 The minced meat serves its purpose and adds flavour and texture to the dish.
 Order a serving of youtiao for a variety of textures or a sotong ball for that extra taste to go with your ban mian.

 Fish Maw Gong Zai Mee

 If you are looking for one of the most healthy and nutritious dishes on the list, here it is.
-Fish Maw Gong Zai Mee contains nutrients like calcium and phosphor.
+Fish Maw Gong Zai Mee contains nutrients like calcium and phosphorus.
 It is also rich in protein.
 It helps to boost stamina and is also known as good food for healthier lungs and kidneys.
 It is the swim bladder of a large fish.

 The fish maw here in Poon Nah City is fresh and does not have a fishy taste.
 It absorbs the flavour of the soup, which gives it a pleasant and fresh taste.
 They don’t use eggs in the soup.
 That is why you will have a bowl of nice clear soup.
-I love how the Gong Zai mee have the right thickness and texture.
+I love how the Gong Zai mee has the right thickness and texture.